 Round 2 (March 1 deadline): Round 2 applications may be awarded funding at a lower rate, but we still consider applications during this period!
 Video interviews will usually be held during the 2nd week of March.
 The earliest you will receive a decision is the third week of March.

-Applications for the MS program are reviewed as they come in.
+Applications for the MS program are reviewed as they come in, but applications submitted during February and March may take longer due to the simultaneous PhD review process.
 For Spring semester, they must be submitted by December 1, while Fall semester requires submission by May 1.

 Going into an interdisciplinary program after a more traditional undergraduate program can be intimidating, but we use an approach to interdisciplinary training that embraces the range of backgrounds of our students.
 The Essentials Courses are a key part of this approach, as are the students themselves!